pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 - Backprop visits each edge (of the computational graph for this problem) only once, so that "[...] the amount of computation required for performing the back-propagation **scales linearly with the number of edges** in G, where the computation for each edge corresponds to computing a partial derivative (of one node with respect to one of its parents) as well as performing one multiplication and one addition."
 (Goodfellow, Bengio)

 ### Dynamic Programming

+- a computer programming method
+	- though, in literature one often finds the plural form "dynamic programming methods"
+- refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner
+	- if this "breaking down" is possible for a problem, then the problem is said to have **optimal substructure**

 #### Example: Fibonacci sequence